-The Public Records Act 2005 mandates us to the care and preservation of the record of our government.
+Under the Public Records Act 2005 we have a mandate to care for and preserve the record of our government.
 We make sure that the records of historical and cultural heritage of New Zealand are well looked after and preserved for the future.

 Our preservation strategy focuses on records that are at high risk of loss or damage.
-This risk is due to deterioration of materials, or to the media becoming out of date and unreadable.
+This risk is due in part to the deterioration of materials, or to modern media becoming out of date and unreadable.

-Our team conserve records by assessing their condition, stabilising and treating them.
-This is in preparation for digitisation, exhibition, loan to other institutions, or for use by researchers in our reading rooms.
-Treatment of documents can include the removal of mould, the safe flattening of folded or rolled material, or repairs where material has suffered damage or decay.
+Our team conserve records by assessing their condition, treating them and ensuring they are appropriately housed.
+This can be in preparation for digitisation, exhibition, loan to other institutions, or for use by researchers in our reading rooms.
+Treatment of documents can include the removal of mould or dirt, the safe flattening of folded or rolled material, or repairs where material has suffered damage.
 Our staff digitise records to make fragile items accessible to researchers, and to help protect them from any further damage which may come with handling.

 You can contact the National Preservation Office for advice and guidance about the precious taonga in your collections.

-Freezing the water damage before you dry the object gives more time for preservation decisions to be made.
+Freezing water damaged objects buys time for preservation decisions to be made.
 It also prevents any further damage from occurring.
-Wet items left unfrozen risk inks running, mould, and discolouration of fibres.
+Wet items left unfrozen risk inks and dyes running, and mould growth.

-To make an enquiry about this service, please contact us .
+To make an enquiry about this service, please email firstname.lastname@example.org

 We welcome requests to loan items from our archives including the National Collection of War Art for use in public exhibitions in New Zealand and internationally.

-If you wish to request a loan, please contact us with the details of the items you would like to borrow.
-We can do the preliminary checks for access or preservation restrictions, before you make a formal request to the Chief Archivist.
+If you wish to request a loan, please contact us at email@example.com with the details of the items you would like to borrow.
+We can check for access or preservation restrictions, before you make a formal request to the Chief Archivist.

 Please allow six months before the intended opening of your exhibition.